 Turn your unfinished basement into beautiful, functional living space.
-Framing basement walls and ceilings is the core of any basement finishing project and BSB Basement will provide this service with few advises on how to insulate and frame the walls and ceilings, build soffits, frame partition walls and frame around obstructions.
+Framing basement walls and ceilings is the foundation of any basement project.
+We also insulate and frame the walls and ceilings, build soffits, and frame partition walls.

 If you are wondering how to increase the value of your home, the answer may be sitting right under your house.
 Basement renovation projects can drastically increase the value of any home, and basement framing is one of the most important aspects of every basement renovation project.
 Contact us for more details!

-SBS Basement offers electrical services provided by a certified, professional home electrician will ensure your home remains completely safe, secure and fully insured.
+We offer electrical services provided by a certified, professional home electrician to ensure your home remains completely safe, secure and fully insured.

 Your basement has a lot more to offer than just a storage space or room for the laundry system.
-SBS Basement provides different ideas which can give more value to your basement, for example, saunas, home gyms, bar entertainment and game rooms.
+We provide different ideas which can give more value to your basement, for example, saunas, home gyms, bar entertainment and game rooms.
 All of these concepts require safe electricity.
-Our residential electrician is ready to suggest certain upgrades to keep your home illuminated.
-From adding new circuits to updating the panel in its entirety, basement electrical wiring is best left to the professionals so that you can enjoy the space without any worries.
+From adding new circuits to updating the panel in its entirety, electrical wiring is best left to the professionals so that you can enjoy the space without worries.

 If you’re wondering about certain accessories that might accent your new space, take a look at these suggestions, including:

 - Fire and smoke detection